bedops/bedops/docs/content/revision-history.rst

   * Added :ref:`bam2starchcluster` script, which parallelizes creation of :ref:`Starch <starch_specification>` archive from very large BAM files in SGE environments.

+  * Added bug fix for missing code in `starchcluster.gnu_parallel` script, where the final collation step was missing.

 =================
 Previous versions
 =================